STATUTES OF ASSOCIATION OF BODYNAMIC PSYCHOLOGY (ABP) – 2020

 § 6 Voting Rights and Procedures

-6.1 Access to participate in and take the floor at the general meeting and to make proposals has any Individual paying member.
-The auditor, as well as persons invited by the board, also have the opportunity to participate in and take the floor at the general meeting.
+6.1 Any Member in good standing has access to participate in and take the floor at the General Meeting.
+The auditors, as well as persons invited by the Governing Board, also have the opportunity to participate in and take the floor at the General Meeting.

 § 7 The Governing Board